The al-Taqwa mosque the day after it was bombed.

 "We want 100,000 signatures to pressure the government to speed up the legal process," said Shadi Nashabi, the campaign’s leader.
 "The Internal Security Forces have said that members of the ADP are associated with this terrorist act, and we are seeking justice.
 We know that Hezbollah and the Syrian government are pushing the government not to make these decisions.
 If the government don’t take action, then people here will take matters into their own hands."

-And there's no reason to doubt Nashabi's claims; Tripoli's residents are well accustomed to vigilante modes of justice.
-Grudges are passed down through generations on the streets of Bab al-Tabbaneh and Jabal Mohsen, and endemic unemployment means many join militias young in the absence of other opportunities.
+And there's no reason to doubt Nashabi's claims; Tripoli's residents are well accustomed to taking matters into their own hands.
+Grudges are passed down through generations on the streets of Bab al-Tabbaneh and Jabal Mohsen, and endemic unemployment means many join militias young.

 Ahmad Jashir (left) and a friend.

-Another Utopia campaigner, 17-year-old Ahmad Jashir, boasted of taking up arms against his neighbors in Jabal Mohsen.
+Another Utopia campaigner, 17-year-old Ahmad Jashir, boasted of taking up arms against his neighbours in Jabal Mohsen.
 "I have many friends fighting, and many have been killed," he said.
 "Without the state's support, we must defend ourselves.
-If Jabal Mohsen comes down to [demonstrate for the ADP] today with 100 people, then 100 will be killed; if they come with 1,000, then 1,000 will be killed."
+If Jabal Mohsen come down to [demonstrate for the ADP] today with 100 people, then 100 will be killed; if they come with 1,000, then 1,000 will be killed."